After a decade of commitment, passion, and a drive to learn, what better place to launch your blossoming medical career than in Alabama?

 However, it’s more centered around your contact information, like:

-Don’t forget to slip a $75 check in the envelope made out to “Medical Licensure Commission of Alabama.”
+Don’t forget to include a $75 payment to the “Medical Licensure Commission of Alabama.”

 Now is also as good a time as any to apply for your Alabama Controlled Substance Certificate, if necessary.